 I am a psychologist with specialisations in both clinical and developmental psychology, a research fellow at the University of Queensland and the author of Becoming Mum, a self-help book offering evidence-based psychological support grounded in acceptance and commitment therapy for the transition to motherhood.
-I live in Brisbane, Australia, with my husband and daughter.
+I live in Brisbane, Australia, with my husband and children.

 I completed my clinical training as a psychologist at the University of Queensland, obtaining general registration as a psychologist in Australia in 2008.
 I continued to seek clinical supervision and professional development, obtaining specialist registration in 2010 in both educational/developmental and clinical psychology.
 From the beginning of my clinical training, I was drawn to ‘third wave’ contextual cognitive behavioural therapies (CBT), particularly to acceptance and commitment therapy (ACT said as the word ‘act’).
 Contextual cognitive behavioural therapies represent the latest advances in the evidence-based CBT tradition and incorporate mindfulness, acceptance and vital living.
 I am especially interested in applying acceptance and commitment therapy to parenting, empowering parents to build loving relationships with their children and to live out their own values as parents.
 I am a member of the Australian Psychological Society (including the educational/developmental and clinical colleges) and the Association for Contextual Behavioural Science.